-While more and more businesses are realizing the importance of comprehensive mental health benefits and open dialogues, a few are leading the way on improving their company culture and benefits to put mental health first.
-These eight businesses are industry leaders and make it clear that any company can take these issues to heart and make positive changes.
+While more and more businesses are listening and realizing the importance of comprehensive mental health benefits and open dialogues, a few are leading the way on improving their company culture and benefits to put mental health first.
+These businesses are industry leaders and make it clear that any company can take these issues to heart and make positive changes.

 Bell’s main initiative stems from its Canadian headquarters, but the telecom corporation’s work in the mental health space has had a global impact.
 Through their annual Let’s Talk day, the company has donated more than $100 million to mental health initiatives across Canada and started international dialogues about mental health stigmas and resources.
 Let’s Talk isn’t just one day, though: it’s a multi-faceted approach to improving employee well-being in the U.S. and Canada with a 24/7 helpline and digital resources that employees use almost every single day.

 City Year knows that employees can only be their best selves when their mental health is supported.
 That’s the why the organization offers a number of mental health resources to its AmeriCorps members during their 10 months of service, such as virtual therapy sessions through Talkspace, meditation sessions through the Ten Percent Happier app, and training to support the mental health of their peers though a Validate-Appreciate-Refer program.

 Cockroach Labs is on a mission to enhance its employees’ work-life balance, and make the physical and virtual workplace an inviting and relaxing environment.
 The company offers flexible schedules and remote work opportunities, as well as a casual dress code, volunteer opportunities, pet-friendly offices, and free food and drinks.
 Cockroach Labs also partners with Spring Health and an Employee Assistance Program to provide free counseling and mental health support to everyone on their team.